-And then you would repeat that but getting you to nod your head this time.
-And again, you would score the dizziness.

-I don't know about you, but I don't think that Donna was nodding our head as fast as that metronome was going.
-And I don't blame her either!
+And then you would repeat that by getting you to nod your head this time and again, you would score the dizziness.
+Yeah.
+Steven Bruce I don't know about you.
+I don't think that excuse me thought it was nodding our head as fast as slightly behind the metronome.